-- Provided a word template of the application form for all three funds, so applicants could work offline at their own pace before moving onto our application portal, Grantium. - Produced three videos that were spoken, subtitled and BSL interpreted on the general aim of the funds, and how to use Grantium, as well as producing Easy Read, BSL and large print versions of the guidance documents for applicants.
+- Provided a word template of the application form for all three funds, so applicants could work offline at their own pace before moving onto our application portal, Grantium. - Produced three videos that were spoken, subtitled and BSL interpreted on the general aim of the funds, and how to use Grantium, as well as producing Easy Read, large print and BSL versions versions of the guidance documents for applicants. - Streamlined our access support scheme to ensure we could assist as many D/deaf and disabled individuals and disabled-led organisations as possible - providing over 300 individuals and organisations with the assistance of a support worker.

-- Streamlined our access support scheme to ensure we could assist as many D/deaf and disabled individuals and disabled-led organisations as possible - providing over 300 individuals and organisations with the assistance of a support worker. - Partnered with twelve NPOs that are specialists in supporting individuals with access requirements, who were able to help us support individuals who didn't have access to a support worker. - Double checked access requirements were covered for disabled-led organisations we offered funding to.
+- Partnered with twelve NPOs that are specialists in supporting individuals with access requirements, who were able to help us support individuals who didn't have access to a support worker. - Double checked access requirements were covered for disabled-led organisations we offered funding to.
 This resulted in over 100 organisations taking additional funding to cover access costs in their work.

 Having received very positive feedback from applicants about these measures, we are committed to exploring them for future funding programmes.
-We want to reduce barriers of entry as best we can and are always open to exploring new ideas and mechanisms to enable this.